 Swap single-use plastic cups, plates, napkins, straws, at your festive picnic or Christmas dinner table for reusable ones or, for straws, 100% biodegradable options.

 I hope our guide has inspired a few ideas for more sustainable, thoughtful, and joyful festivities.

-I wish you a wonderful holiday season and I thank you for the support you’ve shown KLUR in 2020.
+I wish you a wonderful holiday season and I thank you for the support you’ve shown KLUR.